chrisarg/Bit/README.md

 - **Hardware (GPU) acceleration**: Using OpenMP to offload set operations over bit containers in Graphic Processing Units.
 The default is to offload to an NVIDIA, but one can turn off offloading, in which case the GPU functionality will default to CPUs.
+The software can offload to integrated GPUs (tested with Intel iGPUs) but peformance gains appear to be minimal (though Unified Shared Memory has not been exploted yet).
 Offloading to TPUs (e.g. Coral TPU) is under development.
   Population counts in GPUs are carried out using the WWG algorithm.
 - **Containerized operations**: These allow operations (e.g. intersect counts)